A generalization of Ito's theorem to skew braces: Basic facts about skew braces

-\begin{remark}In the proof of Proposition \ref{prop:gen}(b), we began by converting ${\cdot\,}$ to $\circ$ because the operation $*$ does not behave well with respect to ${\cdot\, }$ in the first argument.
-This is why we had to impose the extra condition (i) or (ii).
+\begin{remark}In step (\ref{step}) of Proposition \ref{prop:gen}(b), we converted ${\cdot\,}$ to $\circ$ because the operation $*$ does not behave well with respect to ${\cdot\, }$ in the first argument.
+This is why we had to impose the extra condition $X\subseteq Y$ and the discussion prior to (\ref{step}) is needed.
 But this can be avoided in the case of a two-sided skew brace.

 Recall that $(A,{\cdot\, },\circ)$ is said to be a \emph{two-sided skew brace} if

 also holds for all $a,b,c\in A$.
 In this case, we have